 If you’re looking for a couple of steam rooms and a jacuzzi and some lounge chairs, then you have to search for “sauna.”
 This can also be tricky because some of these are gay saunas where gay guys go to hook up.
 But I’ve done the leg work for you and scoped out some of the nicest saunas where you can enjoy a fabulous spa day in Prague on a budget.

-This spot is a little outside of the center of town but easily accessible by public transport, but it’s by far my favorite spa in Prague.
-Entrance is 270 czk (around $12) for 90 minutes, and by the minute thereafter.
+This spot is a little outside of the center of town but still accessible by public transport, but it’s by far my favorite spa in Prague.
+Entrance is 270 czk for 90 minutes and by the minute thereafter.
 Entrance gives you access to Sauna World and Water World, which features two jacuzzis and an Olympic style swimming pool.

 But the real fun is upstairs in the sauna area where you can enjoy many different saunas including two Finnish saunas, an herbal sauna, a honey sauna, and a tropical sauna.
 The honey sauna smell tends to linger after you visit, and it’s a smell you almost won’t want to wash off.
 They also have sauna ceremonies every two hours where you can sweat along with a sauna master and some music or a story.
-There are amazing lounge areas, both indoors and outdoors where you can enjoy a fresh lemonade or a glass of wine.
+There are amazing lounge areas, both indoors and outdoors where you can sip on a fresh lemonade or a glass of wine.